neicnordic/sda-dashboard/biohackrxiv-paper-2022/paper-20/paper.md

 At the same time we aimed to identify existing technologies and standards across FEGA nodes that can be used as a reference to upcoming nodes.

-This biohackathon project is a result of a nordic collaboration under the umbrella of the Nordic e-Infrastructure Collaboration (NeIC [@NEIC]) where we've had three projects over the last 7 years, Tryggve1  [@Tryggve1], Tryggve2 [@Tryggve2] and Heilsa [@Heilsa].
+This biohackathon project is a result of a nordic collaboration under the umbrella of the Nordic e-Infrastructure Collaboration(NeIC)[https://neic.no/] [@NEIC] where we've had three projects over the last 7 years, [Tryggve1](https://neic.no/tryggve1/)
+[@Tryggve1], [Tryggve2](https://neic.no/tryggve2/) [@Tryggve2] and now [Heilsa](https://neic.no/heilsa) [@Heilsa].
 For this reason the source code and scripts are shared in the same repository as the "Operator dashboard for controlling the NeIC Sensitive Data Archive" (Project 21) from BioHackathon-Europe 2022.

 # Results

 In order to achieve the project goals, our plan is to focus on the main pipeline, handling the archiving of the data submitted by users to Federated EGA.
 Specifically, the goal is to create a number of scripts that would lead the user/developer through the process followed from submitting a file to archiving it and making it available for downloading.

-The scripts will shed light on the processes under the hood, including the messaging between the services, the records stored in the database as well as the tools used for encrypting and decrypting the data.
+The scripts aimed to provide some clarity on the processes under the hood, including the messaging between (sent via [RabbitMQ](https://www.rabbitmq.com/)) the services, the records stored in the database as well as the tools used for encrypting and decrypting the data.

 The following tasks were accomplished as part of the BioHackathon: